amsaren/course_materials/Biocontainers_2023/Slides/2-2_Basic_usage_of_Apptainer.md

 # Temporary files

 - Default location for Apptainer temporary files is `~/.apptainer`
-  - Note: These are used by Apptainer itself, not by applications inside teh container
+  - Note: These are used by Apptainer itself, not by applications inside the container
 - Since home directory is quite small, it's best to direct the files to some other location
   - Especially `.apptainer/cache` can fill up fast if you pull/build containers
     - Can be safely emptied

+        ```bash
+        apptainer cache clean
+        ```

 - You can set other location by setting environment variables `$APPTAINER_CACHEDIR` and `$APPTAINER_TMPDIR`

 # Running containers

 - Containers can be run jus as any other software
   - Batch job scripts same for containerized and non-containerized sofware
 - When running as a batch job, it is best to use `apptainer exec`